Georgia State vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 30, 2021

 Georgia Southern Stats and Trends

-- The Eagles have covered the spread twice this year when underdogs by 5 points or more (in four chances).
+- The Eagles have been underdogs by 6.5 points or more three times this year and covered the spread once.

-- Georgia Southern's games this year have eclipsed the over/under in 66.7% of its opportunities (four times in six games with a set point total).
+- Georgia Southern's games this year have hit the over four times in six opportunities (66.7%).

-- When Georgia Southern churns out more than 413.9 yards, the team is 2-0 against the spread and 2-1 overall.
+- Georgia Southern is 2-0 against the spread and 2-1 overall when the team amasses more than 413.9 yards.

-- The Eagles have seven giveaways this season, while the Panthers have eight takeaways .
+- The Eagles have turned the ball over seven times, one fewer times than the Panthers have forced turnovers (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.